 Search the DistroWatch database for distributions using a particular package.
 If you are looking for a distribution with the latest kernel, select "linux" from the drop-down box below and type the version number into the text box next to it.
-Please note that the best way to obtain the GNOME version is by searching for "nautilus", while KDE is represented by the "kdelibs" package.
+Please note that the best way to obtain the GNOME version is by searching for "nautilus", while KDE Plasma is represented by the "plasma-desktop" package.
 Apache 2.x is listed as "httpd".
-As for versioning, try to be as close to official version numbers as possible: as an example, for libgnome you should type 2.8.0 (not 2.8) and for kdelibs 4.7.4 (not 4.7).
-Have fun and let us know how we can improve the search engine!
+As for versioning, if no version number is provided, this page will return any recent versions of the selected package.
+It is also possible to perform searches for distributions which do not contain a specific package.
+This returns a list of distributions where the given package is not present on the installation media.

 |Search by Distribution Criteria (Simple Search Form)

 This section allows you to search for a particular distribution based on certain criteria.
-Just select the criteria from the drop-down and check boxes below and hit the refresh button to get a list of known distributions that match your choice.
+Select the criteria from the drop-down and check boxes below and hit the Submit Query button to get a list of known distributions that match your choice.

 The following distributions match your criteria (sorted by popularity):

-1. Debian GNU/Linux (2)
+1. Debian (3)

 The Debian Project is an association of individuals who have made common cause to create a free operating system.
-This operating system is called Debian GNU/Linux, or simply Debian for short.
+This operating system is called Debian.
 Debian systems currently use the Linux kernel.
 Linux is a completely free piece of software started by Linus Torvalds and supported by thousands of programmers worldwide.
 Of course, the thing that people want is application software: programs to help them get what they want to do done, from editing documents to running a business to playing games to writing more software.
-Debian comes with over 20,000 packages (precompiled software that is bundled up in a nice format for easy installation on your machine) - all of it free.
+Debian comes with over 50,000 packages (precompiled software that is bundled up in a nice format for easy installation on your machine) - all of it free.
 It's a bit like a tower.
 At the base is the kernel.
 On top of that are all the basic tools.
 Next is all the software that you run on the computer.
 At the top of the tower is Debian -- carefully organizing and fitting everything so it all works together.

-2. Ubuntu (3)
+2. Ubuntu (4)

 Ubuntu is a complete desktop Linux operating system, freely available with both community and professional support.
 The Ubuntu community is built on the ideas enshrined in the Ubuntu Manifesto: that software should be available free of charge, that software tools should be usable by people in their local language and despite any disabilities, and that people should have the freedom to customise and alter their software in whatever way they see fit.
 "Ubuntu" is an ancient African word, meaning "humanity to others".
 The Ubuntu distribution brings the spirit of Ubuntu to the software world.

-3. Fedora (5)
+3. Fedora (7)

 FreeBSD is a UNIX-like operating system for the i386, amd64, IA-64, arm, MIPS, powerpc, ppc64, PC-98 and UltraSPARC platforms based on U.C.
 Berkeley's "4.4BSD-Lite" release, with some "4.4BSD-Lite2" enhancements.
 It is also based indirectly on William Jolitz's port of U.C.
 Berkeley's "Net/2" to the i386, known as "386BSD", though very little of the 386BSD code remains.
 FreeBSD is used by companies, Internet Service Providers, researchers, computer professionals, students and home users all over the world in their work, education and recreation.
 FreeBSD comes with over 20,000 packages (pre-compiled software that is bundled for easy installation), covering a wide range of areas: from server software, databases and web servers, to desktop software, games, web browsers and business software - all free and easy to install.

-6. Slackware Linux (17)
+12. Slackware Linux (33)

 The Official Release of Slackware Linux by Patrick Volkerding is an advanced Linux operating system, designed with the twin goals of ease of use and stability as top priorities.
 Including the latest popular software while retaining a sense of tradition, providing simplicity and ease of use alongside flexibility and power, Slackware brings the best of all worlds to the table.
 Originally developed by Linus Torvalds in 1991, the UNIX-like Linux operating system now benefits from the contributions of millions of users and developers around the world.
 Slackware Linux provides new and experienced users alike with a fully-featured system, equipped to serve in any capacity from desktop workstation to machine-room server.
 Web, ftp, and email servers are ready to go out of the box, as are a wide selection of popular desktop environments.
 A full range of development tools, editors, and current libraries is included for users who wish to develop or compile additional software.